 Vagbhata- Mustadi, Vacadi, Vatsadi, Haridradi Chardana, Niruhana

-Distribution- Cultivated in moist regions in India.
+Distribution- Cultivated in moist regions of India.

-Varieties of Vacha
+Varieties of Vacha:

 As per Charaka, there are two varieties –